-Presidential Policy Directive/PPD-21 Critical Infrastructure Security and Resilience designates the U.S. Department of Homeland Security (DHS) as the Sector Specific Agency (SSA) for the Information Technology (IT) Sector.
-The SSA function spans a number of responsibilities that include serving as a coordination hub for collaboration among public and private sector entities on sector-specific issues pertaining to cybersecurity, infrastructure security, and resilience; coordinating and prioritizing sector-wide activities, including those related to awareness, education, training, information-sharing, and outreach; providing incident management support in accordance with appropriate policies and directives; facilitating access to resources and services in support of risk management efforts across the sector; and leading sector-wide strategic planning activities.
+Presidential Policy Directive/PPD-21 Critical Infrastructure Security and Resilience designates the U.S. Department of Homeland Security (DHS) as the Sector Specific Agency (SSA) for the Chemical Sector.
+The SSA function spans over several responsibilities that include serving as a coordination hub for collaboration among public and private sector entities on sector-specific issues pertaining to cybersecurity, infrastructure security, resilience and sector-wide strategic planning.
+The SSA coordinates and prioritizes sector-wide activities, including those related to education, training, information sharing, and outreach; provides incident management support in accordance to the appropriate policies and directives; and facilitates access to resources and services in support of risk management efforts across the sector.

-SSA engagement with federal departments and agencies, and state, local, tribal, and territorial (SLTT) entities is conducted through the partnership structure established in the National Infrastructure Protection Plan (NIPP) as the "Information Technology Government Coordinating Council," hereinafter referred to as "GCC" or "council".
+SSA engagement with federal departments and agencies, and state, local, tribal, and territorial (SLTT) entities is conducted through the partnership structure established in the National Infrastructure Protection Plan (NIPP) as the "Chemical Sector Government Coordinating Council," hereinafter referred to as "GCC" or "council".